redsanket/spark/external/hbase/guide/programming/index.rst

 ------------

 - Note that Yahoo uses a heavily customized internal version of HBase.
 Do not download and use Apache HBase jars from open source, as the client may be incompatible.
 - Instead, use packages from Yahoo's internal dist.
-For example, if you want your HBase client to target the reluxred sandbox cluster, you would use the `hbase <https://dist.corp.yahoo.com//by-package/hbase/>`_ package and the `hbase_conf_reluxred <https://dist.corp.yahoo.com/by-package/hbase_conf_reluxred/>`_ package.
+For example, if you want your HBase client to target the relux-red sandbox cluster, you would use the `hbase <https://dist.corp.yahoo.com//by-package/hbase/>`_ package and the `hbase_conf_reluxred <https://dist.corp.yahoo.com/by-package/hbase_conf_reluxred/>`_ package.
-- For the following tutorial using the hbase shell, it is assumed that you have a copy of the ``hbase`` package locally.
+- Both packages are needed.
+The former package provides code (eg jars) and the latter package provides most of the configs (eg hbase-site.xml with the ZooKeeper quorum location)
+- The right versions to get for these packages depends on the cluster you are targeting.
+- For example if you are targeting relux-red and need the ``hbase`` package, you would check yo/gridversions and look up relux-red in the table and use that version (eg ``0.98.7.29.1707251800_h2``) as your version for the ``hbase`` package.
+- If you are targeting relux-red and need the ``hbase_conf_reluxred`` package, you would go to the relux-red gateway (relux-gw.red.ygrid.yahoo.com) and then execute a command like ``ls -lht $HBASE_CONF_DIR`` and use the version in the path.

 Maven POM
 ---------